Abigail Brown

 Energy Efficient Buildings

-Abby joined NEEP in 2024 as Senior Associate, Codes and Standards.
-In this role, Abby supports the several program areas through stakeholder engagement, meeting facilitation, research and analysis, and public speaking events.
+Abby works as a Manager on the Codes and Standards.
+In this role, Abby supports several program areas including appliance standards, electric rate design, and energy codes tracking through stakeholder engagement, meeting facilitation, research and analysis, and public speaking events.

 Abby has a master’s degree in public policy with a concentration in environmental policy from the Edward J. Bloustein School at Rutgers University.
 She obtained her bachelor’s degree in environmental engineering from Cornell University.